alexanderenrique/alexanderenrique.github.io/src/general/index.md

 tags: [learning, knowledge, miscellaneous]
 ---

-# General

-Welcome to the General section!
-Here you'll find miscellaneous thoughts, learnings, and ideas.
+This section contains general knowledge, daily learnings, and long-term project ideas that don't fit into the other categories.

 ## Learning & Knowledge
 - [Today I Learned](Today-I-Learned.md) - Daily discoveries and insights

-## About This Section
-This section contains general knowledge, daily learnings, and long-term project ideas that don't fit into the other categories.